MSF-UK/HHOT-Handbook/README.md

 Estimated time for task
 * This task requires formatting the data collection form provided, how much time it takes depends on the amount of edits made (so how many sites/facilities you wish to collect data on).

+Please note, when collecting a file from Github, you have the options to either 'view raw' or 'download' either option is in this situation works.

 1. Download the data collection form by following at this link: [Data Collection Form](Data%20Collection%20Form.xlsx)
 2. Edit the contents in the choices tab (the purple tab named **‘choices’**).
 Please do not edit the other tabs.